 You can start harvesting basil as soon as the plants are 6 to 8 inches tall.
 Collect from the top branches and cut off several inches.
 Be sure to handle them delicately to prevent bruising and blackening the leaves.

 If you have more basil leaves than you can handle, you can store them in the freezer.
-Store whole or chopped leaves in airtight and resealable bags and then place them in the freezer.
+Store whole or chopped leaves in airtight and resealable bags or use ice cube trays and then place them in the freezer.
 You can also dry basil leaves by placing them in a well ventilated and shady area.

 How to Save Basil Seeds

-Store basil seeds in plastic bags or glass jars with an airtight lid.
+Store basil seeds in a plastic bag or bags or glass jars with an airtight lid.
 These can stay viable for up to five years as long as you keep them in a dry and dark location.

 Uses for Basil